abozhilov/ES-Iter/README.md

 The left-to-right evaluation order of the iterables is guaranteed.

 Should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
-If those values are important, use `longestZip()` instead.
+If those values are important, use `longZip()` instead.

 ```javascript
 new Iter('ABCD').zip('xy');